ViCCo-Group/thingsvision/README.md

 #### Python commands

 To do this start by importing all the necessary components and instantiating a `thingsvision` extractor.
-Here we're using `AlexNet` from the `torchvision` library as the model to extract features from and also load the model to GPU for faster inference,
+Here we're using `CLIP` from the official clip repo as the model to extract features from and also load the model to GPU for faster inference,

 ```python
 import torch